Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 We can not honour full refunds for any third-party bookings such as travel agents that make a booking on their clients behalf.

-After the Blue Penguins Pukekura Experience Tour is completed your driver will take you back to your central city accommodation.
+After the Blue Penguins Pukekura Experience Tour is completed, your driver will take you back to your central city accommodation.

-Important Notes:
+Important Information

-• A low level of fitness is required for this tour, but we do walk on some uneven ground and our walk down to the penguin viewing platform is a walk of around 150m and there are around 60 in-built steps to climb up and down (Click here to see the walking access: Access to Viewing Platform — Blue Penguins Pukekura)
+• Fitness: A low level of fitness is required for this tour, but we do walk on some uneven ground and our walk down to the penguin viewing platform is a walk of around 150m and there are around 60 in-built steps to climb up and down (Click here to see the walking access: Access to Viewing Platform — Blue Penguins Pukekura).

 Student/Backpacker deals are available for this product use code Student11 as a 11% promo code discount (ID will need to be sighted at check-in).